Home Page Check Accessibility, HTML, CSS, Broken Links & Spelling

 Stop after X pages tested

-Leave this blank and Total Validator will test the Start page, all the pages linked from this page, and all the pages linked to those pages, until it can find no more pages to test.
+Leave this set to 0 and Total Validator will test the Start page, all the pages linked from this page, and all the pages linked to those pages, until it can find no more pages to test.

 See this FAQ entry if testing more than one website, or disconnected parts of the same site.

-Alternatively, you can enter a number here to limit how many pages will be tested.
+Alternatively, you can set a number here to limit how many pages will be tested.
 If you have selected a CSS test then external style sheets are included in this count.

 You often don't need to test an entire website, especially if most of the website uses templates and is essentially the same on every page.
 This means that just testing a portion of it should give you everything you need to correct the site, or give you confidence that it is still okay after deploying any changes.